CopernicaMarketingSoftware/AMQP-CPP/README.md

 ````

 Published messages are normally not confirmed by the server, and the RabbitMQ
-will not send a report back to inform you whether the message was succesfully
+will not send a report back to inform you whether the message was successfully
 published or not.
 But with the flags you can instruct RabbitMQ to send back
 the message if it was undeliverable.